chadmando/thinkinginbytes/content/posts/better-email-shared-inbox/index.md

 I plan to create a series of posts about how to do business email better.
 By better, I mean less.
 Less email sent, received, read, re-read, saved, and deleted.
-Less long threads that morph and twist into one or more different topics.
+Less long threads that morph and twist into different topics.
 Less critical business information trapped in a personal mailbox.

 ## TL;DR: Keep Business Process Email Out of Personal Mailboxes